-The oral hygiene habits and routines your child start today may last an entire lifetime.
+The oral hygiene habits and routines your child starts today may last an entire lifetime.
 It is never too soon to start teaching kids the importance of taking care of their teeth and oral health.
-Proper care not only keeps kids healthier, it can prevent costly and potentially uncomfortable treatments later in life.
+Proper care not only keeps kids healthier; it can also prevent costly and potentially uncomfortable treatments later in life.

 Should Baby Teeth be Treated the Same as Adult Teeth?

 Though the routine of twice a day is the same for children and adults, the are some slight differences in oral care depending on age.

 Care and keep of teeth should start before the teeth are even visible.
 The American Dental Association suggests starting a few days after birth.
 Gently wipe the baby’s gums with a moist, clean washcloth or gauze pad.
 Once teeth emerge, they are susceptible to tooth decay and should be brushed twice a day.
 Brush all of your baby’s visible teeth with a tiny bit of fluoride toothpaste (no more than the size of a grain of rice).

 When children get older – at about the age of 3 – they can start using more fluoride toothpaste – about the size of a pea.
 At this point, they should be encouraged to brush their teeth on their own.
 However, continue to monitor and remind them to spit out the toothpaste and not swallow it.
 Flossing should start once two teeth in the child’s mouth touch.

 What Dental Problems Could My Child Have?

 Even though your child’s teeth are new, some dental issues can begin very early in life.
 They can affect how the adult teeth will emerge and, possibly, whether or not they will be prone to dental problems in the future.